Chrezm/DROButtonMaker/datafiles/README.md

 # DROButtonMaker
 Button Maker for Danganronpa Online, created with GameMaker Studio 2.
 The source code is available at https://github.com/Chrezm/DROButtonMaker

+** Only PNG images can currently be loaded to generate buttons.
+Sorry.**

 This project is licensed under a modified MIT license.
 This license is identical to the standard MIT license, with the exception that you are also required to follow all EULAs for all third-party extensions the project currently uses before you redistribute derivative work.
 The current third-party extensions in use are:
 * "Better Scaling" by Mytino at https://marketplace.yoyogames.com/assets/1911/better-scaling